secondsun/aerogear-sync-server/server-netty/README.md

 ### Differential Synchronization Server
 <a name="diffserver"></a>
 As mentioned in the overview this server is based on Google's [Differential Synchonrization](http://research.google.com/pubs/pub35605.html) by Neil Fraser.
+There is a good video presentation by Neil Fraser on [youtube](https://www.youtube.com/watch?v=S2Hp_1jqpY8).
 The server implementation is WebSocket based.

 #### Starting the server
     mvn exec:exec -Pdiffserver